bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/08-parmed.md

 ~~~
 {: .language-bash}

-Then, we feed cpptraj three different commands:
+Then, we provide `cpptraj` three different commands:
-- `trajin`: input trajectories
+- `trajin`: input trajectories.
+It can be repeated as many times as trajectory file you want to analyse.
 - `trajout`: output trajectories specifying the desired format.
 - `autoimage`: recenters protein coordinates and fixes the simulation box around it.